 Alcoholic gastritis is a condition caused by excessive alcohol consumption, leading to inflammation of the stomach lining.
-This inflammation can result in symptoms such as nausea, vomiting, stomach pain, bloating, and loss of appetite.
-If left untreated, it may lead to more severe digestive issues.
-The good news is that with the right treatment and lifestyle changes, recovery is possible.
+This inflammation can result in symptoms such as nausea, vomiting, abdominal pain, stomach pain, bloating, and loss of appetite.
+Abdominal pain is a common symptom of alcoholic gastritis and can range from mild discomfort to severe distress.
+Acute gastritis refers to a sudden, severe onset of symptoms, while chronic gastritis involves long-term, persistent inflammation of the stomach lining.

 The healing time for alcoholic gastritis varies from person to person.
 In mild cases, symptoms may improve within a few days to weeks after stopping alcohol consumption and following proper treatment.
 However, for those with chronic or severe gastritis, the recovery process can take several months.
 The severity of the condition plays a major role in determining how long it takes for the stomach lining to heal.
 Milder cases tend to resolve faster, while prolonged alcohol abuse can cause lasting damage that requires longer treatment.